aifodu/aifodu/README.md

-### Hi there humans, bots and extraterrestials, 👋
+### Hi there humans, bots and extraterrestials! 👋

-My name is Udofia and I am human and I make software.
+My name is Udofia, I am human and I make software.
 Or do I?

 <!-- [Elixir.](https://elixir-lang.org) -->